 Because of these factors, we gave this multivitamin a 3 out of 5 rating for formulation.

 GGR’s Senior Director of Content Kate Meier tried the Nutricost Multivitamin with Probiotics and said it was easy to swallow both capsules at the same time and there was no off-putting taste.
-She rated it a 5 out of 5 for both of these categories.
+She rated it a 5 out of 5 for swallowability, taste, and smell.

 If you’re going to take a multivitamin, you might as well knock out your probiotic supplementation while you’re at it.
 Not only will you save money by not having to buy two supplements, but you’ll save counter space, too.
-For under $15 a bottle, you’re gaining a lot considering the quality of the product.
+For under $15 a bottle, you’re gaining a lot, considering the quality of the product, and this earns 5 out of 5 for the price.

 Pros